 Johnson Family Pastures

-Our family humanely raises 100% grass-fed and grass-finished beef, 100% grass-fed and grass-finished lamb, and pasture-raised heritage-breed pork.
-We offer discounted meat CSA shares.
-Individual cuts of meat are also available for purchase at farmers’ market and by ordering online.
-We have pick-up sites located in South Minneapolis, Northeast Minneapolis, and on our farm in Frederic, Wis.
+Our family humanely raises 100% grass-fed beef and lamb, as well as pasture-raised pork.
+We offer quarter beef, whole lamb, and whole and half-hog shares.
+Individual cuts of grass-fed meat are available for purchase at farmers’ markets and online.
+We have pick-up sites located in Minneapolis and on our farm in Frederic, Wis.

 All of our products are raised with the health of the land, our animals, and our customers in mind.
 We welcome you to become a part of our community farm family.